adrn/TwoBody/README.rst

 -------

-This project is Copyright (c) Adrian Price-Whelan and licensed under the terms of the BSD 3-Clause license.
+This project is Copyright (c) Adrian Price-Whelan and licensed under the terms of the MIT license.
 See the ``licenses`` folder for more information.